Weather of 2025: Tornadoes

-As of October 14, there have been 41 tornadoes rated F3/EF3 or higher, with five of those receiving a rating of EF4 and one receiving a EF5 rating.
+There have been 41 tornadoes rated F3/EF3 or higher, with five of those receiving a rating of EF4 and one receiving an EF5 rating.
 All of these tornadoes have taken place in the United States.
 The strongest tornado of the year impacted Enderlin, North Dakota on June 20, at EF5 intensity, with estimated peak winds of 210 mph.

-Worldwide, 98 deaths have been confirmed: 68 in the United States, 11 in Vietnam, 7 in Brazil, 4 in China, 3 in Spain, 2 in the Philippines and 1 in Japan, France and Turkey.
+Worldwide, 105 deaths have been confirmed: 68 in the United States, 11 in Vietnam, 7 in Brazil, 4 in China, Spain and Uganda, 2 in the Philippines and 1 in Japan, France, Portugal and Turkey.

 The first tornadic fatalities of the year occurred on February 6, when an EF2 tornado impacted mobile homes near Deer Lodge, Tennessee, killing two people and injuring three others.

 In the month of March, a major outbreak took place from March 13–16, which was the most active March tornado outbreak on record.
 It caused 43 fatalities, 23 of which tornadic, and more than 200 injuries.
-Five of these fatalities occurred during an EF4 tornado that also injured at least three other people.
-Total damage from the storm reached $6.25 billion (2025 USD).
+Five of these fatalities occurred during an EF4 tornado that also injured at least nine other people.
+Total damage from the storm reached $11 billion (2025 USD).

 Another major tornado outbreak took place from April 2–7, which resulted in at least 24 fatalities, 9 of which tornadic, and at least 47 injuries.
 Five of these deaths took place during an EF3 tornado that injured 14 others as well.

 In May, two tornado outbreaks occurred, the first one spanning from May 15–16, which spawned a high end EF4 tornado, injuring seven people as it destroyed homes and trees.
 An EF3 tornado on May 16 tore through the St. Louis area, leaving five people dead, and led to 5,000 buildings seeing some sort of damage.
-The deadliest tornado since 2021 killed twenty people in Laurel County, Kentucky.
+The deadliest tornado since 2021 killed nineteen people throughout Russell, Pulaski, and Laurel counties in Kentucky.